CNN’s Chris Cuomo Has Coronavirus, Says He Will Do His Shows From His Basement

-CNN anchor Chris Cuomo tested positive for coronavirus, according to a report from CNN.
+CNN anchor Chris Cuomo tested positive for the novel coronavirus, according to a report from CNN.
 The host of “Cuomo Prime Time” says he feels okay and states he will continue hosting his 9 p.m.
-Eastern show from his home, despite dealing with the physical effects of the viral infection.
+ET show from his home, despite dealing with the physical effects of the viral infection.

 The host posted a message to his social media accounts, explaining that he tested positive for COVID-19.